memento-ai/Memento/packages/memento-db/README.md

 - `addConvExchangeMementos`: Add a conversation exchange memento (user-assistant message pair).
 - `linkExchangeSynopsis`: Link a conversation exchange memento to a synopsis memento.
 - `getConversation`: Retrieve the conversation history as an array of messages.
-- `searchPinnedCsumMems`: Retrieve pinned conversation summary mementos.
 - `getSynopses`: Retrieve a list of synopses (short summaries) from the database.
 - `get_last_user_message`: Get the last user message in the conversation.
 - `get_last_assistant_message`: Get the last assistant message in the conversation.

+The package also includes utility functions for computing cosine similarity between conversation summaries (`checkCsumSimilarity`) and a script for identifying and removing duplicate conversation summaries (`computeCsumSimilarities`).

-See the `src` directory for example usage of the `MementoDb` class and its methods, as well as unit tests demonstrating the functionality.
+See the `src` directory for the full implementation of the `MementoDb` class and its methods, as well as unit tests demonstrating the functionality.